University of Glasgow

 - Other areas aligned to pharmacology

-These options take up ~2 days/ week and the remaining time will be devoted to a research project in the first semester which can be either laboratory- or non-laboratory-based (current non-laboratory-based projects include analysis/interpretation of data, library projects, computer-based and commercial projects).
+These options take up around 2 days per week and the remaining time will be devoted to a research project in the first semester which can be either laboratory- or non-laboratory-based (current non-laboratory-based projects include analysis/interpretation of data, library projects, computer-based and commercial projects).
 The second semester includes coursework on data analysis and presentation.

 Applications from external medical and dental students are welcome.
 Please be aware that we expect admission through this route to be extremely competitive.
 Applications will be reviewed on their own merits and entrants would be expected to be of a similar standard to those intercalating from within Glasgow.
 Please note that places on specific specialist courses are limited and allocated on performance to date, therefore even if admission to the programme is successful you may not necessarily be guaranteed a place on your course of choice.